New York State Public Health Legal Manual: A Guide for Judges, Attorneys and Public Health Professionals

 Justin D. Pfeiffer, Esq.

 Roslyn Windholz, Esq.

 It is not possible to predict the next public health emergency, but it is possible, and necessary, to prepare for one.
 State and local governments and public health professionals will respond more effectively and efficiently in the event of such emergency if they understand the lines of authority and the diverse roles that governments and individuals play, and the governing laws that affect their actions.

-The New York State Public Health Legal Manual, a timely and important resource for dealing with public health disasters, clarifies these issues.
+The New York State Public Health Legal Manual, an important resource for dealing with public health disasters, clarifies these issues.
 It is the result of a collaboration between the New York State Unified Court System, the New York State Bar Association, the New York State Department of Health and the New York City Department of Health and Mental Hygiene.

 The Manual contains a foreword by Chief Judge Jonathan Lippman and New York State Bar Association Past President Stephen P. Younger.